Apparatus and Methods for a Software-Controlled Synthetic Phase Mask via Radiance Function MeasurementTechnology #ua16-198

 Invention: This technology measures and uses a radiance function to optimize an optical system to its phase mask.
 This function does not limit end users to a specific type of phase mask, thus providing the user with more flexibility.
 In addition, the radiance function data can be processed to emulate any phase mask and therefore works with a mask in an existing system while still producing improved imagery.

 Background: A common method for extending the depth of field of an optical instrument uses a cubic phase mask placed between the objective lens and the detector.
 Typical cubic phase masks require high-precision manufacturing, alignment, and testing.
-Once fabricated, the phase mask cannot be altered or easily replaced within a system, and has no option for the final user to to the system and achieve a desired trade-off between resolution, minimum depth of field, magnification, etc.
+Once fabricated, the phase mask cannot be altered or easily replaced within a system, and has no option for the final user to tune the system and achieve a desired trade-off between resolution, minimum depth of field, magnification, etc.

 - Medical imaging